How do I become a PHSC major?

 How can I talk to a PHSC advisor?

 The Public Health Science office has regular walk-in hours during Fall and Spring semester in the SPH building room 2387.
 You can find those times here.
 Advisors also host a weekly online chat to answer your questions.
-You can find that here.
-If your question will take longer than 10 minutes or if you would like to meet with a specific advisor please make an appointment here.
+If your question will take longer than 10 minutes or if you would like to meet with a specific advisor please make an appointment.

 Do you have walk-in advising hours?